eyob721/AirBnB_clone/README.md

 ## Features

-The console supports the following commands:
+The console is built using the `cmd` python module.
+It supports the following
+commands:

 - `create`
   - usage: `create <class name>`